Hunter × Hunter: Nen × Impact

 is a fighting game developed by Bushiroad and Eighting.
 It was released by Bushiroad in Japan and Arc System Works worldwide on July 17, 2025 for the Nintendo Switch, PlayStation 5 and Windows.

 Based on the Hunter × Hunter franchise, the game centres around three-on-three tag team style fights, where the player picks a team of three playable characters with unique abilities taken from the franchise, to fight a CPU or human opponent with their own team of three characters.

-An arcade version of the game was announced on October 15, 2025 to be available at eXA-Arcadia.

 Gameplay

 The gameplay centres around three-on-three battles against opponents either controlled by the CPU or by other players through either local or online multiplayer and is reminiscent of other games developed by Eighting namely Ultimate Marvel vs. Capcom 3 and Tatsunoko vs. Capcom.
-Players can pick three characters who they will take into battle, with the winner being the one who depletes all three of their opponent’s fighters.
+Players can pick three characters who they will take into battle, with the winner being the one who depletes all three of their opponent's fighters.
 Players can switch their playable fighters out at any time and can call upon fighters who are not in play to execute assists attacks.
 The rush button allows players to perform stronger combo attacks, though this ability has a cooldown period.
-Each character also has an “Nen Arts” meter that fills up through executing combos, which can be used to perform powerful one-time attacks that are unique to each character.
+Each character also has an "Nen Arts" meter that fills up through executing combos, which can be used to perform powerful one-time attacks that are unique to each character.

 Single-player game modes include a story mode that allows players to reenact battles from the source material against CPU opponents, which also have additional objectives such as winning in a certain timeframe or executing a specific combo.
-Training mode allows players to hone their skills whilst Single mode utilizes the “Heaven’s Arena” location from the source material as a series of increasingly more challenging CPU fighters, with each character having their own set of challenges.
+Training mode allows players to hone their skills whilst Single mode utilizes the "Heaven's Arena" location from the source material as a series of increasingly more challenging CPU fighters, with each character having their own set of challenges.
 Completing these challenges provides unlockable content such as player icons and Greed Island Cards.

 Multiplayer game modes include Free Battle Mode for fighting human opponents in local multiplayer, alongside online battles with user friends.
 Ranked matchmaking is also included for players who want to test their skills in highly competitive matches online.

 Characters

-The base game includes 16 playable characters, with 4 additional characters to be released through a planned season pass.
+The base game includes 16 playable characters.
+4 additional characters were later released through a season pass.
 The characters are voiced in Japanese by the cast of Madhouse's 2011 Hunter × Hunter anime series.